funwie/task-list/README.md

 - User registration and login.
 This was provided by the Angular template in Visual Studio and only minor changes were made to accommodate the requirements

 ### Design and Architecture
+- The frontend is in Angular and it consumes Task API backend written in ASP.Net Core with C#
 - Imparta.UI.Web: The backend API and the frontend Angular App.
-The initial plan was to have separate projects for the Task API backend and Task Web UI frontend but both have been combined in the Imparta.UI.Web project for simplicity.
-Consumes Imparta.Application and Imparta.Domain.
+The initial plan was to have separate projects, but both have been combined in the Imparta.UI.Web project for simplicity.
+Imparta.UI.Web consumes Imparta.Application and Imparta.Domain.
 - Imparta.Application: The core application.
 This can be consumed by other frontends / services.
 Consumes Imparta.Domain and Imparta.DataAccess.
 - Imparta.DataAccess: The is the SQL data access using Entity Framework Core ORM.
 Consumes Imparta.Domain
 - Imparta.Domain: This has domain models and logic